 MS in Molecular Basis of Cancer Degree

-Drexel University’s online master’s program in molecular basis of cancer is the first fully online cancer biology masters’ programs in the United States.
+Drexel University’s online master’s program in the molecular basis of cancer is the first fully online cancer biology master’s program in the United States.
 Our curriculum is specifically designed to maximize flexibility, including allowing you to take your practicum as a course in your work environment without the need for in-person laboratory trainings.

 When earning the Master’s in Molecular Basis of Cancer degree online, you can expect to gain:

 - Knowledge of fundamental molecular and biochemical processes at the cellular level and how these processes are altered in cancer

 - Knowledge of how molecular and biochemical processes are used to target cancer during therapy

 - The ability to define the significance of scientific discovery in relation to cancer biology

 - Experience in clearly communicating scientific knowledge in written and online formats

 - Proficiency in identifying, evaluating and utilizing scientific literature and other resources